 - Which components to build first?

 - What data model should be used?

 - How to test first models / functions?

 - How to gradually roll out first functions?

 - How to coordinate the data migration?

-- How to measure and validate each feature/data?
+- How to measure and validate each function or data transfer?